 Directly above is a faux postage stamp sheet collage I started almost a year ago.
 Here is how it began.
-I was sorting through some old papers and I found two computer printouts that another artist had sent to me as mail art a long time ago.
+I was sorting through some old papers and I found two computer printouts that another artist, nonlocal variable, had sent to me as mail art a long time ago.
 The printouts were of faux postage designs featuring computer manipulated photos of Ray Johnson – an artist who is considered by many to have been the founder of the modern mail art movement.
 Ray Johnson is the subject of a lot of mail art projects.
 I participated in one such project myself in the fall of 2019.
 I also featured some pictures of Ray Johnson in my #12daysoftomsbeard art project because when my husband Tom is clean shaven, he looks so much like Ray Johnson that when I was working on the mail art project, Tom thought at first glance that I was using pictures of him!

 In the same stack of old papers, I found an advertising booklet that had black and white portraits similar in size to the Ray Johnson portraits in the old printouts.
 At least they were close enough in size to possibly be used together in a faux postage design.
 I took a faux postage base I made a long time ago and use a lot and started laying down the portrait pictures on it to get ideas.

 I originally had the idea to put the smaller portraits inside silhouettes of the Ray Johnson images and alternate the two on the stamp sheets.
 I made templates from scrap chipboard to help me cut multiple silhouettes and negatives of silhouettes from colorful paper scraps to play around with.
 I ended up saving the smaller black and white portraits for a future project and I kept the Ray Johnson images for this set of stamp sheets.